-- Yellow 5 — This is the second most commonly-used food dye on the market.
+- Yellow No. 5 This is the second most commonly-used food dye on the market.
 Research has shown that it may actually trigger hyperactivity in children, as well as cause allergy-like hypersensitivity reactions.
 It's also important to note that this dye is sometimes contaminated with cancer-causing substances.

-- Green 3 — This food coloring is not widely used anymore, but research has linked it to tumors in the bladder and testes of rats.
+- Green No. 3 This food coloring is not widely used anymore, but research has linked it to tumors in the bladder and testes of rats.
 The FDA also considers this one to be safe, and it can be found in candy and beverages.

 How do we create these bright food dyes that go into so many boxed, bagged and canned foods?
 It may surprise you to learn that dyes are made up of some pretty disgusting chemical combinations, including benzidine, 4-aminobiphenyl, and even synthesized petroleum by-products.
-No wonder gas prices are so high.

 "If something is safe, easy, cheap and sensible to do, you don't need as much evidence to take action.
 In this case, the action would be to remove artificial food dyes from foods targeted to kids.
 Dyes are not an essential food group.
 We have an obesity epidemic; it's not necessary to make food more attractive.
 The sole purpose of the dyes is to make food more attractive."

-So What is the Solution?
+What Is the Solution?

-To learn more about the "Rainbow of Risks," I would recommend reading this PDF report from the Center of Science in the Public Interest.
-It will give you even more indepth information about which food dyes you should avoid and why.
+Eat organic foods, drink purified water, read the labels on all foods you buy and cleanse your body regularly.
+And, to learn more about the "Rainbow of Risks," I recommend reading this PDF report from the Center of Science in the Public Interest.
+It will give you even more in-depth information about which food dyes you should avoid and why.

 What are your thoughts?
 Do you think there's a connection between food dyes and ADHD?
 Let's hear your thoughts in the comments below!

 - Sarah Kobylewski PhD, Michael F. Jacobson PhD.
-Food dyes: a rainbow of risks (PDF).
+"Food dyes: a rainbow of risks (PDF)."
 Center for Science in the Public Interest.
 2010 June.